priyanshee1604/foundation/udm/beginner/product-category-explained.md

 <ProductCategoryMember productCategoryId="WHATS_NEW" productId="9000" fromDate="2001-05-13 12:00:00.0" sequenceNum="1"/>
 <ProductCategoryMember productCategoryId="WHATS_NEW" productId="9001" fromDate="2001-05-13 12:00:00.0" sequenceNum="2"/>
 ```
-Additional Notes
+**Additional Notes**

-The visibility of a product will depend on the introduction date of product i.e; an algorithm could be applied to display the last 20 products added to the storefront based on their introduction date.
+* The visibility of a product will depend on the introduction date of product i.e; an algorithm could be applied to display the last 20 products added to the storefront based on their introduction date.
-Algorithms are applied to the Whats New Category which determine what product will be displayed in the category.
-The products to be displayed in the category are sorted on the basis of introduction date.
+* Algorithms are applied to the Whats New Category which determine what product will be displayed in the category.
+* The products to be displayed in the category are sorted on the basis of introduction date.
-In Ofbiz instead of applying some algorithm to determine what all products will be displayed in the category, the merchandising manager is given the authority to decide and manage the products present over there.
+* In Ofbiz instead of applying some algorithm to determine what all products will be displayed in the category, the merchandising manager is given the authority to decide and manage the products present over there.
-Sequence number in Product Category Rollup and Product Category Member depicts the order in which the categories and products will be displayed on the front store respectively.
+* Sequence number in Product Category Rollup and Product Category Member depicts the order in which the categories and products will be displayed on the front store respectively.

+**Best Practice**
-Best Practice: Set the Product Category Members if page will show the products
+* Set the Product Category Members if page will show the products
-Best Practice: Set Category Rollups if the page will show the categories.
+* Set Category Rollups if the page will show the categories.
-In general it is about setting the Product Category Members.
+* In general it is about setting the Product Category Members.